vctfence/scrapbee/AUTOMATION.md

 #### Processing Archives with Python

-The iShell command demonstrated below sends the content of the currently selected archives for processing in the iShell native application written in Python.
+The iShell command demonstrated below sends the content of the currently selected archives for processing in the iShell backend application written in Python.
 There you can develop your own [Flask](https://flask.palletsprojects.com/) handlers.

 ```javascript